corsur/positionManagers/ethereum_hardhat/README.md

 ```

 ## Deploy Prerequisite

 Deployment of `EthereumManager` needs reference to `TerraManager`'s address.
 This package relies on the `TERRA_MANAGER_ADDR` from `constants.js`.
-To use a new `TerraManager`, please update the value in `constants.js`.
-To deploy a new `TerraManager`, please refer to the parent directory `deployment` and follow the instructions there.
+To use a new `TerraManager`, please update the value in `constants.js`

+- To compile `TerraManager`, please follow the top level `README` instructions.
+- To deploy a new `TerraManager`, please refer to the parent directory `deployment` and follow the instructions there.

 ## Deploy

 ```shell
 npx hardhat run scripts/deploy.js --network <network_name>
 ```

 Where `network_name` can be any of the networks listed under `hardhat.config.js`.
 This will execute the script based on the specified blockchain network.

 ## Upgrade